jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/WAXSDataReduction.rst

 1. All parameters will be read and inserted in proper Nika fields.
 2. Nika will open the selected image and display it.
 3. Nika will set proper selection of checkboxes for calibration and insert proper names of lookup functions, which find/calculate for each sample thickness, transmission, and normalization values.
-Nika will create default Mask.
+4.  **MASK:** Depending on Checkbox "Mask Less sensitive pixels" Nika will create one of two masks - in unchecked, default Mask covering only edges and the gap between the tiles.
+If checked, Nika will also cover pixels between the chips of the detector which are typically slightly lower sensitivity (like 1% or so).
+Usually these less sensitive points have little impact, but sometimes they are important. :ref:`see <reduce_WAXS_data_mask>`.
-4.  **IMPORTANT** - by default Nika is set to use Q for x-axis.
+5.  **IMPORTANT** - by default Nika is set to use Q for x-axis.
 This is useful if you want to merge USAXS+SAXS+WAXS data together.
 If you want, you can use two-theta or d spacing for x-axis.
 Note, that for Diffraction tool in Irena this is not important (it converts any x-axis to two-theta) and for export to GSAS-II compatible file also (it also converts to two-theta).
-5. Nika will display for user the tab, where user needs to find the correct "Blank" - aka: "Empty" - for the samples user wants to reduce.
+6. Nika will display for user the tab, where user needs to find the correct "Blank" - aka: "Empty" - for the samples user wants to reduce.

 Next step is to select the proper Blank - if needed, right click in the panel and select "Match Blank" or whatever else needed.
 Either double click on the file or select the file and click "Load Empty".